 Valencia, Spain is your new home away from home.
 It’s year-round beautiful weather, relaxed atmosphere, and friendly locals make it the perfect place to spend time as a digital nomad.
 Add to it reliable, fast internet, a decent selection of coworking spaces, and weekly remote worker meet-ups make this a top pick if you’re eyeing Europe.

-1. What’s so great about Valencia for digital nomads?
+1. What’s so great about Valencia for digital nomads and remote based professionals?

 Weather is one of the highlights in Valencia with a fantastic warm climate year round.
 During summers you can expect temperatures to hover around 25 degrees and be reasonably dry.
 If you’re not a fan of blazing heat, then we recommend the months of September to December, or March to June.
 These are ideal times to catch the sun without feeling like you’re about to get a heat stroke.